ElectronicToast/electronictoast.github.io/projects.md

 Build an analog function generator.

 That was the task for the Analog Electronics Project Laboratory (EE 90) course at Caltech for Spring 2019.

 Aside from several minimum requirements - sine, square, and triangle waves over a minimum frequency range and with adjustible output amplitude - with the stipulation of no digital components in the signal path, I was pretty much given free reign.
 Other students produced designs that bristled with features or emphasized the accuracy of the signals.
-I created Triumph - an open source function generator that seeks to achieve the perfect balance between functionality, performance, and aesthetics.
+I created [Triumph](https://github.com/ElectronicToast/triumph) - an open source function generator that seeks to achieve the perfect balance between functionality, performance, and aesthetics.

 ![Triumph-Inside](img/triumph-in.jpg)

 The base function generator circuitry consists of just four opamps, one comparator, two diodes, and one BJT.
 With several control knobs, the function generator can produce accurate waveforms over a wide range of frequencies and amplitudes.
 The square wave has an adjustible duty cycle.

 I designed the enclosure in SolidWorks and produced it over the course of three days of fiddling around with laser cutter settings in the Caltech machine shop.
 White paint - regular old acrylic paint - does wonders when painted into engravings on black acrylic sheets.

-For more details, check out the project's [GitHub page](https://github.com/ElectronicToast/triumph).

 ---